Aalter

 Effective 1 January 2019, the municipality of Knesselare was merged into Aalter.
 Aalter was home to 29,242 people in 2021.

 History

 Aalter is located on the border of the Meetjesland with the forest of Flanders.
 The area was inhabited since prehistory.
 Artefacts have been recovered from 3,000 to 2,000 BC.
-The village was first mentioned in 1974 as "Villa Haleftra".
+The village was first mentioned in 974 as "Villa Haleftra".
 The etymology is unclear.
 The current name started to emerge around 1700.
-Aalter to home to several small heerlijkheden (landed estates) some of which had motte-and-bailey castles.
+Aalter was home to several small heerlijkheden (landed estates), some of which had motte-and-bailey castles.

 Between 1613 and 1623, the Ghent-Bruges Canal was dug, and several fortifications were built by Spanish against the Dutch.
-In 1838, a railway station opened and Aalter started to developed into a town which nowadays has many commuters.
+In 1838, a railway station opened and Aalter started to develop into a town which nowadays has many commuters.